microsoft/ai4eutils/geospatial/recipes_and_guides/basemap_creation.md

 When you create the VRT in the previous step it will contain a single channel with predicted class values, however we need an RGB(A) version of this to render into a basemap in the next step.
 This command will create another VRT file called `temp.vrt` that contains 4 bands of RGBA values describing the class color for each pixel, instead of the original single band of class values.
 This step relies on the color pallete you include when saving the original GeoTIFF patch predictions.

+Skip this step if your TIFFs are already RGBA or RGB images.

 ### Create a basemap from the RGBA version of your dataset